 Diagnosis

 • A slit-lamp examination.
-A slit lamp is a microscope that magnifies and illuminates the front of your eye with an intense line of light.
+A slit lamp is a microscope that magnifies and illuminates the front of the eye with an intense line of light.
 This evaluation is necessary to identify microscopic inflammatory cells in the front of the eye.

-Your doctor also may recommend:
+The eye specialist also may recommend:

 • Optical coherence tomography (OCT) imaging.
 This test maps the retina and choroid to reveal swelling in these layers.